 Following recommendations from the CDC, Shangri-La has posted a list of the ways it is approaching COVID-19 safety.
 Some examples: Each guest’s laundry will be handled in individual packaging, public washrooms are cleaned with hospital-grade disinfectants, guests are asked to fill out health and travel-plan forms, incoming luggage is disinfected, temperature screenings take place at entry points, limos are disinfected between each use, special disinfectant floor mats are placed at entries to clean people’s shoes, and all pools, whirlpool baths, saunas and steam rooms are closed.

-Wyndham is one of several hotel brands working with the ALHA (see USA, below) to create and execute best practices for the U.S. hotel industry.
+Wyndham is one of several hotel brands working with the ALHA (see USA, below) to create and follow best practices for the U.S. hotel industry.
 Specifically, they have drawn on the expertise of Ecolab, a US-based water, energy, and hygiene technology services company, and the CDC to launch its Count on Us program.
-This means that all of Wyndham’s 6,000 U.S. properties will introduce measures such as handing out wipes with room keys at check-in, complimentary travel-size hand sanitizer in each room, more frequent cleanings, and increased social distancing in public areas.
+This means that all of Wyndham’s 6,000 U.S. properties should be introducing measures such as handing out wipes with room keys at check-in, placing complimentary travel-size hand sanitizer in each room, providing more frequent cleanings, and increasing social distancing in public areas.

-In May, the home-sharing service will be launching two tools that hosts can use to safeguard their rentals for guests.
+In April, the home-sharing service announced it would be launching two tools that hosts can use to safeguard their rentals for guests.
 Both are optional.
 One is the Airbnb Cleaning Protocol, a learning and certification process for hosts that recommends enhanced cleaning and disinfecting procedures.
 Guests will eventually be able to identify the listings enrolled in this program via a call-out on the website.
 Hosts who don’t opt into the Cleaning Protocol can use the Booking Buffer, which enables them to block out a 24- to 72-hour waiting period between guests.
 (The CDC recommends a 24-hour waiting period between guests.)